kimtth/visual-genius/README.md

 ## 📱 Usage

-### Parent/Caregiver Workflow
+### Communication Workflow

 1. **Start a Conversation** (`/parent`)
    - Select a predefined topic or enter a custom prompt
    - Click "Start Conversation"
    - AI generates relevant visual cards with images
-   - Cards appear on the main board
+   - Cards appear on the main board and child screen
+   - Click "->" button to hand over the conversation to a child

+2. **Response to a conversation facilitated by a parent**

+   - View available cards from the active session
+   - Tap cards to select
+   - Click "->" button to hand over the conversation to a parent

-2. **Manage Conversation**
+3. **Manage Conversation**
    - **Pause**: Temporarily halt the conversation
    - **Resume**: Continue from where you paused
    - **Stop**: End conversation and clear session
    - Quick response buttons log child's answers

-3. **Review History**
-   - Timeline sidebar shows all interactions
-   - Color-coded by speaker (parent/child)
-   - Timestamped entries

-### Child Workflow

-1. Navigate to `/child`
-2. View available cards from the active session
-3. Tap cards to select and respond
-4. Selections are logged automatically

 ### Teaching Workflow